Dinamic Software

-Dinamic Software was a Spanish video game producer and publishing company.
-It was founded in 1983, and its activity ceased in 1992, comprising the Golden Era of Spanish Software.
+Dinamic Software is a Spanish video game producer and publishing company.
+It was founded in 1984, and its activity ceased in 1992, comprising the Golden Era of Spanish Software.
 One year later, a part of its owners founded an independent company named Dinamic Multimedia.
-At the end of the 1980s, another company, Aventuras AD destined to produce text adventures, was born from Dinamic Software.
+At the end of the 1980s, another company, Aventuras AD, who began to produce text adventures, was born from Dinamic Software.

 History

 At the beginning of the 1980s, young brothers Pablo, Nacho and Victor Ruiz had their first contact with computers.
 In the case of Victor Ruiz, he started with a Sinclair ZX81, creating some amateur self-made games.
 On their first attempt as a company, they created NCM, which would later become Dinamic.
-Their original idea was simply to create a team of programmers, they never thought that it would start such an intense commercial activity.
+Their original idea was simply to create a team of programmers, as they never thought that it would start such an intense commercial activity.

-On their first months, they created themselves all the code, recorded themselves the programs on tape, designed and printed artboxes and manuals, and distributed them, as well as designing their ads to publish them on newspapers and magazines.
-Their official debut was Yenght, a text adventure with graphics for ZX Spectrum, and Artist, a graphic design program, both released in 1983.
-But their first commercial success would come with the release of Saimazoom in 1984, which would start a trilogy, followed by Babaliba and Abu Simbel Profanation.
+On their first months, they created themselves all the code, recorded themselves the programs on tape, designed and printed boxes and manuals, and distributed them, as well as designing their ads to publish them on newspapers and magazines.
+Their official debut was Yenght, a text adventure with graphics for ZX Spectrum, and Artist, a graphic design program, both released in 1984, but their first commercial success would come with the release of Saimazoom, later in 1984, which would start a trilogy, followed by Babaliba and Abu Simbel Profanation.

 In 1986, Victor Ruiz would create Camelot Warriors, and the same year he would start the "Moves" trilogy, with Army Moves in 1986, followed by Navy Moves in 1988.
 In 1991, Arctic Moves was designed to be published for the Atari ST, but this version was not released due to Dinamic's bankruptcy.
 The game would be redesigned for PC and published in 1995 by Dinamic Multimedia.

 After Fernando Martin Basket Master became one of the most successful Spanish video games to date, they started a tradition to hire famous people, mainly sportsmen, to back their video games, something imitated by the rest of the Spanish companies at the time, and later by themselves, with the release of Aspar GP Master and Míchel Fútbol Master Super Skills.

 1987 proved to be their most active year.
 They released one of the most commercially successful text adventures in Spain, Don Quijote, based on the cartoon series released at the time, both of which are based on the early 17th century novel by Miguel de Cervantes.
 With it they created the trademark Aventuras Dinamic which would be dedicated entirely on text adventures.
 However, text adventures, with or without graphics, eventually proved to be commercially unsuccessful in the Spanish market, and Aventuras Dinamic was bought by Andrés Samudio, so he could create Aventuras AD, on the condition that he would produce the games, but Dinamic had to distribute them, and so it was.